malt1114/AML/README.md

-** Architecture **
+## Architecture

-Following the existing architecture from ?????? a pytorch network was constructed and pre-trained using pytorch on the datasets to create 2 pre-trained models.
+Following [an existing architecture] (https://arxiv.org/abs/1505.04597), a pytorch network was constructed and pre-trained using pytorch on the datasets to create 2 pre-trained models.